TSmith1992/TheFunctionofFashion/README.md

 - Filters/Dropdowns for Price, Rating, and Exclusivity for Prime Members
 - Ability to highlight/showcase a product
 - Add a search bar
+- Dislike button that lowers the number of likes each piece of clothing has